-With the Circuit Breaker measure announced to be extended till 1st June 2020 (and who knows if it’ll be extended further), here are some guide for SMB owners to consider.
+With the Circuit Breaker measure announced to be extended till 1st June 2020 (and who knows if it’ll be extended further), here are some guides for SMB owners to consider.

 1. Business Continuity Plan

-A Business Continuity Plan (BCP) is a documentation of the process that your business follows in unfortunate circumstances like natural disasters or pandemic.
+A Business Continuity Plan (BCP) is documentation of the process that your business follows in unfortunate circumstances like natural disasters or pandemics.

 Having a plan like this ensures that the business has a higher chance of survival.